 The training needs of Procurement staff will continue to be monitored in order to identify opportunity for further skills development, in particular keeping abreast of guidance or training which may be available through the Higher Education Procurement Academy (HEPA) or at a consortia level.

-As the focus of our response to the Modern Slavery Act is primarily on our supply chain, this work will be led by our Head of Procurement and Insurance Services, reporting through the University Executive Board (via the Group Finance Director) to the University Council.
+As the focus of our response to the Modern Slavery Act is primarily on our supply chain, this work will be led by our Group Head of Procurement, reporting through the University Executive Board (via the Group Finance Director) to the University Council.
 Support from other professional specialisms, such as Legal and Human Resources, will be sought where appropriate.